Thomas More: Legacy

 The steadfastness and courage with which More maintained his religious convictions, and his dignity during his imprisonment, trial, and execution, contributed much to More's posthumous reputation, particularly among Roman Catholics.
 His friend Erasmus defended More's character as "more pure than any snow" and described his genius as "such as England never had and never again will have."
 Upon learning of More's execution, Emperor Charles V said: "Had we been master of such a servant, we would rather have lost the best city of our dominions than such a worthy councillor."

 G. K. Chesterton, a Roman Catholic convert from the Church of England, predicted More "may come to be counted the greatest Englishman, or at least the greatest historical character in English history."
+He wrote "the mind of More was like a diamond that a tyrant threw away into a ditch, because he could not break it."

-Hugh Trevor-Roper called More "the first great Englishman whom we feel that we know, the most saintly of humanists, the most human of saints, the universal man of our cool northern renaissance."
+Historian Hugh Trevor-Roper called More "the first great Englishman whom we feel that we know, the most saintly of humanists, the most human of saints, the universal man of our cool northern renaissance."

 Jonathan Swift, an Anglican, wrote that More was "a person of the greatest virtue this kingdom ever produced".
-Some consider this quote to be of Samuel Johnson, although it's not found in Johnson's writings.
-The metaphysical poet John Donne, also honoured as a hero by Anglicans, was More's great-great-nephew.
+Some consider this quote to be of Samuel Johnson, although it is not found in Johnson's writings.
+Swift put More in the company of Socrates, Brutus, Epaminondas and Junius.

+The metaphysical poet John Donne, also honoured in their calendar by Anglicans, was More's great-great-nephew.

 US Senator Eugene McCarthy had a portrait of More in his office.

-Roman Catholic scholars maintain that More used irony in Utopia, and that he remained an orthodox Christian.
-Marxist theoreticians such as Karl Kautsky considered the book a critique of economic and social exploitation in pre-modern Europe and More is claimed to have influenced the development of socialist ideas.
+Marxist theoreticians such as Karl Kautsky considered More's Utopia a critique of economic and social exploitation in pre-modern Europe and More is claimed to have influenced the development of socialist ideas.

 In 1963, Moreana, an academic journal focusing on analysis of More and his writings, was founded.

 In 2002, More was placed at number 37 in the BBC's poll of the 100 Greatest Britons.

+Legal

+More debated the lawyer and pamphleteer Christopher St. Germain through various books: while agreeing on various issues on equity, More disagreed with secret witnesses, the admissibility of hearsay, and found St Germain's criticism of religious courts superficial or ignorant.
+More and St Germain's views on equity owed in part to the 15th-century humanist theologian, Jean Gerson, who taught that consideration of the individual circumstances should be the norm not the exception.

+Before More, English Lord Chancellors tended to be clerics (with a role as Keeper of the King's Conscience); from More on, they tended to be lawyers.

+A 1999 poll of legal British professionals nominated More as the person who most embodies the virtues of the law needed at the close of the millennium.
+The virtues were More's views on the primacy of conscience and his role in the practical establishment of the principle of equity in English secular law through the Court of Chancery.